 Help Support the Expansion Project

 The Coffin Butte generating plant will continue expanding and here is your opportunity to help support this expansion.
 Blachly-Lane helps fund current operations, but the cost of generating this type of clean power is slightly higher than market costs.
-Blachly-Lane members have the opportunity to subscribe to a fixed number of kilowatt-hours, in blocks of 100, at a monthly cost of $2.00 per 100 kWh.
+Blachly-Lane members have the opportunity to subscribe to a fixed number of kilowatt-hours, in blocks of 100 or 1000, at a monthly cost of $2.00 per 100 kWh, or $15.00 per 1000kWh.
 In addition to your normal monthly electricity bill, you will see a separate line item charge for “Green Power” on your statement.
-How much is strictly up to you as it depends on how many blocks of 100 kWh you wish to support.
+How much is strictly up to you as it depends on how many blocks of 100 or 1000 kWh you wish to support.
 If you are not currently a green power supporter, here is an opportunity to sign up and help support Blachly-Lane’s investment in the Coffin Butte expansion.